mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 The playful context of the game's magic circle can facilitate participants to adapt norms and rules to their own playing styles.
 Through this lens, the interaction of playtesting, code playgrounds and a sandbox of game patterns emerge as a key practices to facilitate and maintain learner agency.
 The discussion of the next chapter explores the intersection of these elements in more detail. -->

-## Part Three : Synthesis & contributions to the field = EDITING DOWN OR MOVING
+## Part Three : Synthesis & contributions to the field = EDITING DOWN OR MOVING TO CHAP 8

 <!-- TO INTEGRATE?